Optimizing for power users and edge cases is the easy part

 Anything added dilutes everything else

-No product is going to satisfy 100% of user needs, although it’s sure tempting to try.
-If a 20%-er requests a feature that isn’t going to be used by the other 80%, there’s no harm in just making it a non-default option, right?
+No product will satisfy 100% of user needs, although it’s tempting to try.
+If a 20 %-er requests a feature that isn’t going to be used by the other 80%, there’s no harm in just making it a non-default option, right?

-We have a motto at GitHub, part of the GitHub Zen, that “anything added dilutes everything else”.
+We have a motto at GitHub, part of the GitHub Zen, that “anything added dilutes everything else.”
 In reality, there is always a non-zero cost to adding that extra option.
-Most immediately, it’s the time you spend building feature A, instead of building feature B. A bit beyond that, it’s the cognitive burden you’ve just added to each user’s onboarding experience as they try to understand how to use the thing you’ve added (and if they should).
+Most immediately, it’s the time you spend building feature A instead of building feature B. Beyond that, it’s the cognitive burden you’ve just added to each user’s onboarding experience as they try to understand how to use the thing you’ve added (and if they should).
 In the long run, it’s much more than maintenance.
-Complexity begets complexity, meaning each edge case you account for today, creates many more edge cases down the line.
+Complexity begets complexity, meaning each edge case you account for today creates many more.

 The WordPress community has a similar philosophy, “decisions not options*.”
 Every time you provide a user with an option, you’re asking them to make a decision, and those decisions quickly add up, especially when the user doesn’t care or doesn’t fully understand the implications.
-Ultimately, many of these decisions are technical or domain-specific decisions, and as a project maintainer, as the subject-matter expert, it’s your obligation to absorb all that complexity on behalf of your users, not to simply kick the decision can down the line.
+Ultimately, many of these decisions are technical or domain-specific decisions.
+As a project maintainer, as the subject-matter expert, you must absorb all that complexity on behalf of your users, not to kick the decision down the line.

 Settings are a crutch

 Adding a setting is easy.
 Burying that setting in the endless clutter of an “advanced” tab is even easier.
 Making the right decision is hard.
 Decisions require you to get to the cause of the user’s needs.
-To figure out what they’re actually trying to solve for, even if they may not fully know it yet.
+To figure out what they’re trying to solve, even if they may not fully know it.
 To think through the user experience.
 To decide the one thing you’re trying to do, and to do it well, not to try to do everything, but to do it poorly.

 One of my favorite features to add to a project is the one that removes two others.
-And for the majority of users, that tough decision is just that, a software feature.
-The next time you’re faced with a tough decision, forego the temptation to optimize for power users, or worse yet, to inch your project one step closer to the inside of an airplane cockpit.
-Optimize for the majority out-of-box experience.
+And for most users, that tough decision is just that, a software feature.
+The next time you’re faced with a tough decision, forego the temptation to optimize for power users or, worse yet, to inch your project one step closer to the inside of an airplane cockpit.
+Optimize for the majority of out-of-box experience.
 Challenge yourself.
 Learn to decide.

 Originally published March 8, 2016 | View revision history